 For the final environmental document, the District Biologist will refer to the SER, Forms and Templates, Environmental Document Review Checklist for major required content per the annotated outline provided.

-- California Department of Fish and Game: 1602 Permit, Streambed Alteration Agreement
+- California Department of Fish and Wildlife: 1602 Permit, Streambed Alteration Agreement

 - California Coastal Commission: Coastal Development Permit

 - Regional Water Quality Control Board: CWA, Section 401 permit; National Pollutant Discharge Elimination system (NPDES) permit

 - San Francisco Bay Conservation and Development Commission: Development Permits: Abbreviated Regionwide Permit, Regionwide, Administrative, Major Permit, and Joint Aquatic Resource Permit Application (JARPA)